Classical KING will actively grow, diversify, and enrich the love of classical music in our community.

-In addition to creating programming that offers everyone in the region an opportunity to make classical music and the arts a part of daily life, Classical KING FM partners with arts and culture organizations of all size and scope in the region.
+In addition to creating programming that offers everyone in the region an opportunity to make classical music and the arts a part of daily life, Classical KING partners with arts and culture organizations of all size and scope in the region.
 We offer broadcast performances of local concerts as well as an opportunity for local musicians to perform on our signature Friday evening program Northwest Focus LIVE.
 The Northwest Focus Concert Calendar offers listeners the opportunity to learn more about concerts and events to encourage them to deepen their involvement with classical music and the arts by attending and supporting the excellent performing organizations the region boasts.

 We are proud of the rich history of the station, which was founded by broadcasting pioneer Dorothy Stimson Bullitt in 1948.
-After Dorothy’s death, her daughters Patsy Bullitt Collins and Harriett Bullitt donated the station to a nonprofit to ensure the station continued to serve the region.
+After Dorothy’s death, her daughters Patsy Bullitt Collins and Harriet Bullitt donated the station to a nonprofit to ensure the station continued to serve the region.
 Their concept was that the community would support the station going forward.
-KING FM operated as a commercial classical station until 2011 when it became a classical public radio station.
+Classical KING operated as a commercial classical station until 2011 when it became a classical public radio station.

 More than 18,000 members are supporters of Classical KING, helping to pave the way for a bright future for the station, and bringing the richness of classical music to diverse audiences in the rapidly growing Puget Sound Region.